volodymyrhudyma/blog/content/blog/connect-custom-godaddy-domain-to-netlify-website.md

 ## The GoDaddy Part

-The next step is to sign in to the GoDaddy, click on "**My Products**" tab, find the domain you would like to use and click on the three dots next to the domain name:
+Next, log into GoDaddy, click on "**My Products**" tab, find the domain you want to use, and click on the three dots next to the domain name:

 ![GoDaddy Select Domain](/img/screenshot-2021-10-02-at-10.13.29.png "GoDaddy Select Domain")

-Choose the "**Manage DNS**" and you will end up on the following screen:
+Select "**Manage DNS**" and you will be taken to the following screen:

 ![GoDaddy Manage DNS](/img/screenshot-2021-10-02-at-10.14.23.png "GoDaddy Manage DNS")